hoangnguyen208/ionic-weather-app/README.md

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
 ## Intro & Usage
 This Ionic app allows users to look for current weather condition in a particular city across the world.
 The app was fetched API weather provided by Apixu and was tested on Android studio.
+The app looks like the image in the screenshot folder.

 For usage: